Learned Prefix Monitors for Agent Traces¶

 Average lift over raw-text baselines: +0.137 AUPRC.

-The headline AUPRC is not load-bearing.
+The headline AUPRC is not the deciding number.
 The authors flag it: "strong ranking does not imply deployment utility: WebArena ranks well yet fails to support low-false-alarm alerts" [Source: Huang et al., PrefixGuard].
 A monitor with AUPRC 0.9 can still be unusable if precision-at-recall sits where the false-alarm rate exceeds the review budget.

 Deterministic signals — circuit breakers, loop detection, token-budget caps — catch failure modes a human can name in advance.
-They miss patterns that show up only across many steps: plausible tool calls that, in aggregate, mean the agent has lost the plot.
+They miss patterns that show up only across many steps: plausible tool calls that, taken together, mean the agent has gone off track.

-A learned prefix monitor sees the aggregate.
-It pays off on long-horizon traces where the failure signature is distributional, the trace distribution is stable enough to train on, and a labelled terminal-outcome dataset exists.
-When those fail, deterministic guardrails win on cost and interpretability.
+A learned prefix monitor sees that aggregate.
+It pays off on long-horizon traces where the failure signature is distributional, the trace distribution is stable enough to train on, and a labeled terminal-outcome dataset exists.
+When those conditions fail, deterministic guardrails win on cost and interpretability.

 - Low-base-rate failures.
 When terminal failures are rare, supervised training has few positives — the same scarcity that makes an incident-to-eval corpus slow to accumulate.
 AUPRC can look strong while precision-at-recall stays unusable — the WebArena pattern.

 - Short tasks.
-When tasks finish in a handful of steps, a final-outcome check lands in time; the prefix-monitor premise no longer applies.
+When tasks finish in a handful of steps, a final-outcome check lands in time, so the prefix-monitor premise no longer applies.

 - Single-team shops.
 With one or two agent shapes, a hand-written deterministic invariant suite delivers most of the warning value at lower cost.